A national movement

 Energy & Water

 • Cheap gas — under $10/GJ.
-Domestic gas at domestic prices.
-Northern reserves connected to southern manufacturing and households, ending the export-LNG arbitrage that has been bankrupting Australian industry.
+Domestic gas at domestic prices, against contract prices near $13.55/GJ today.
+Northern reserves connected to southern manufacturing and households, ending the export-netback pricing that has closed Australian industrial plants.

 • HVDC transmission carried on the corridor.
 72 GW of high-voltage DC transmission carried on the same elevated structure as the rail and the maglev — no separate easement, no parallel build, the grid finally rebuilt.